Los Angeles Medical Malpractice Attorney

 In order to show that your doctor owed you a duty of care, it will be necessary to prove that a doctor-patient relationship existed.
 If you are unable to establish the existence of a doctor-patient relationship, it’s likely that you won’t be able to successfully prove medical malpractice in the state of California.

 This means that you have to actually have hired the doctor, and the doctor agreed to be hired!
 You can’t just get advice from a stranger at a party who happens to be a doctor and then sue them for medical malpractice.
+If a doctor gives you a misdiagnosis for your condition, that is also considered malpractice.
+Similarly, an experienced birth injury attorney in Los Angeles will be necessary if your child was injured due to negligence in the delivery room.

 It’s also important to note that just because you’re unhappy with how something turned out, the situation doesn’t automatically meet the definition of negligence.
 If you believe you have a claim but you’re unsure of the existence of a doctor-patient relationship, or you aren’t sure if what happened was actually negligence, it’s best to contact an experienced Los Angeles medical malpractice attorney immediately.